peterudu/preserving-yankari/README.md

 ### Existing Features
 - Navigation Bar
     - The navigation bar appears on all three pages, it is responsive and has links to the Logo, the Home page, the Gallery page and the Sign Up page.
-    - The navigation which is part of the header enables the site user to navigate from page to page without the need to return back to the previous page
+    - The navigation which is part of the header enables the user to navigate from page to page without the need to return back to the previous page

     ![navigation bar](assets/images/screenshots/navigationbar.png)
 - Landing page hero image
-    - The landing page has a large hero image which showing the viewer what Yankari is, a wildlife park.
+    - The landing page has a large hero image which shows the viewer what Yankari is, a wildlife park.
     - The hero image with the animation immediately captures the attention of the user towards the site and makes them inquisitive for more.

     ![landing page image](assets/images/screenshots/landing_page.png)